GloriaGio/vqa-stm32mp2/README.md

      - `answer2label.txt` contains one dictionary per line with keys `answer` and `label`.
 It maps each possible teacher answer to its corresponding label, which indicates the index of the answer in the logits output of the teacher model.
      - Each `question_id.json` file contains a dictionary with question-related information (question ID, image ID, ground truth answer, model answer, etc.) and a `logits` key containing the teacher model output logits.

-   - **Optional:** If teacher logits are not available, you can still train the model from scratch by adjusting the configuration file accordingly (see **5.3 Training a model**).
+   - **Optional:** If teacher logits are not available, you can still train the model from scratch by adjusting the configuration file accordingly.

 3. **GloVe embeddings**

    - Download GloVe embeddings (i.e., `glove.6B.zip`) from [GloVe site](https://nlp.stanford.edu/projects/glove/).
    - Unzip the file and place it in:
      ```
-     data/glove/
+     data/
       └── glove.6B
      ```
    - **Optional:** you can still train the model without GloVe embeddings by adjusting the configuration file accordingly.

-### 5.2 Installation
+### 3.2 Installation

 Clone the repository and install the required Python packages: